-- Error of estimation of the best estimate assumption: - Exposure is concentrated by industry, occupation or geography, - Underwriters or claims personnel are trained primarily for other lines of business, - Anti-selection by the sales force. - Deterioration of the best estimate assumption: - The experience is likely to be affected by cyclical influences, - The insurer has been slow historically to protect itself against changes that adversely affect it, - Advances in diagnostic techniques, - Changes in the medical definition of the insured conditions.
+- Error of estimator of the mean: - Exposure concentrated by industry, occupation or geography, - Underwriters or claims personnel are trained primarily for other lines of business, - Anti-selection by the sales force. - Deterioration of the mean: - The experience is likely to be affected by cyclical influences, - The insurer has been slow historically to protect itself against changes that adversely affect it, - Advances in diagnostic techniques, - Changes in the medical definition of the insured conditions.